backube/volsync/docs/usage/kopia/index.rst

        # repository is optional when using sourceIdentity - auto-discovered from ReplicationSource if not specified
        destinationPVC: restored-data
        copyMethod: Direct
-       # Use sourceIdentity to specify which backup source to restore from
+       # REQUIRED: Use sourceIdentity to specify which backup source to restore from
+       # This tells VolSync which snapshots to restore (cannot be auto-determined)
        sourceIdentity:
          sourceName: mydata-backup
          sourceNamespace: default